almuallem/almuallem/README.md

 #### 🤖 Fields of Interests

-- Machine Learning, Computer Vision, and Computational Photography
+- Computer Vision, and Computational Imaging.

 #### 🕵🏽‍♂️ Research Experiences